Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Introduction

 \end{enumerate} \end{theorem} Each item of Theorem \ref{thm:intro} is elaborated in different sections of the manuscript: part $(i)$ is addressed in Propositions \ref{thm:main} and \ref{prop:antisymmetry}, part $(ii)$ in Theorem \ref{cor:main1}, and finally part $(iii)$ in Theorem \ref{thm:main2}.
 As previously mentioned, the proof of $(i)$ follows the ideas of \cite{MaPaTa, MaPaTe}, but relies on Kubo’s approach to the computation of transport coefficients.
 Our analysis shows that the derivation of the spin conductivity by Kubo's formula agrees with the one obtained via NEASS, see Remark \ref{rmk: NEASS}.
 The proof of $(ii)$ involves more refined algebraic manipulations than in previous work, allowing us to extract commutators between operators that nearly commute with the spin operator, thus providing improved estimates.
-However, these manipulations can only be applied once, meaning $(ii)$ does not rule out the possibility that the corrections could be universally of higher order.
+Iterating these manipulations does not lead to further cancellations or sharper bounds; yet, $(ii)$ does not rule out the possibility that the corrections could be universally of higher order.
 This is however not the case due to $(iii)$.
-To prove $(iii)$, we explicitly construct an extension of the Kane--Mele model with next-to-nearest-neighbour Rashba interaction (see \eqref{eqn:hKM}) and analyse the phase diagram for suitable parameter choices.
+To prove $(iii)$, we explicitly construct an extension of the Kane--Mele model, introduced in \cite{KaneMele2005,KaneMele_graphene}, with next-to-nearest-neighbour Rashba interaction (see \eqref{eqn:hKM}) and analyse the phase diagram for suitable parameter choices.
 In Proposition \ref{prop:robust-dirac-points}, we show that, like in the Kane--Mele model, this diagram features three insulating phases separated by two semi-metallic phases (i.e., a metallic phase with a point-like Fermi surface).
 Using the ``imaginary-time'' representation of the Kubo formula for the spin conductivity, established via a Wick rotation (as in \cite{Porta16, Porta20}) and detailed in Theorem \ref{prop:imaginary-time-repr}, we compute the discontinuity of the spin conductivity across the phase transition in Proposition \ref{prop-discontinuity}.
 The discontinuity is not quantised, with the leading-order corrections are quadratic in the spin-non-conserving terms.
 Using continuity arguments and exact results in the absence of Rashba interaction, we conclude that the spin conductivity is not universally quantised for such models.
 A key challenge in proving Proposition \ref{prop-discontinuity} is the presence of an arbitrarily small spectral gap, which is in particular smaller than the size of the spin-non conserving terms; in other words, $\|H\su{snc} \| \| (H\su{sc} - \mu \mathbb{1})^{-1}\|$ is not small, making perturbative arguments useless.